 MOD EUR/XXA28/44

 21 9.36.2 In the case of coordination under Nos.
-9.7, 9.7A and 9.7B, the Bureau shall also identify the specific satellite networks or earth stations with which coordination needs to be effected.
-In the case of coordination under No. 9.7 the list of the networks identified by the Bureau under No. 9.27 is for information purposes only, to help administrations comply with this procedure.
-(WRC-2000)
+9.7, 9.7A and 9.7B, the Bureau shall also identify the specific satellite networks or earth stations with which coordination needs to be effected (see also No. 9.42).
+(WRC-12)

 Reasons: This modification renders the list of affected satellite networks a definitive list of satellite networks in frequency bands where no coordination arc applies and a provisional list of satellite networks in frequency bands where a coordination arc applies, with which coordination needs to be performed under No. 9.7, to be published under No. 9.38.
 According to the modifications proposed to No. 9.42 hereafter, if necessary, the provisional part of the list will be updated after the completion of actions under No. 9.41, and, at the end of this procedure, a definitive list will be made available to the administrations in a Special Section.